-Heart failure can happen when your heart is too weak to pump enough blood to the rest of your body.
+Heart failure can happen when your heart is too weak or too stiff to pump enough blood to the rest of your body.
 Some health conditions can affect how well your heart works and lead to heart failure.

 Coronary Artery Disease (CAD)